JupiterOne-Archives/docs-old/guides/manage-alerts.md

 - Click on an individual alert row will expand it to show the alert details.
 - Click on the **DISMISS** button to dismiss an alert.

-If an alert is not dismissed, you will not recieve a follow up alert notification unless there are new query results.
+If an alert is not dismissed, you will not recieve a follow up alert notification unless there are changes to the query result.

 ## Configure Daily Notification Email